Students and Employees

 - When you're ready to return to KU, you will need to be readmitted and if you attended another school you will need to provide transcripts showing you achieved a 3.25 cumulative GPA.
 Contact your financial aid counselor when you're ready to return and they can assist you.

 - If you previously used student loans and you do not enroll at least half-time, then your six-month grace period may begin or you may enter repayment if your six-month grace period has already lapsed.
 Your loan servicer can assist you with understanding your repayment options, your grace period, or other deferment options, please visit studentaid.gov to find out who is your loan servicer.

-The financial assistance provided through the PCAF is intended to help defray some of the additional expenses families have incurred for the fall semester of the 2020 academic year due to the cancellation of in-person instruction for children between kindergarten and eighth grade.
-Specifically, these funds are meant to mitigate costs associated with mandated remote (virtual) or hybrid education for their children.
-The financial assistance will likely only a cover a portion of expenses.
-The Fund is not a loan and the funds do not need to be repaid.
+The financial assistance provided through the PCAF was intended to help defray some of the additional expenses families incurred for the fall 2020 semester due to the cancellation of in-person instruction for children between kindergarten and eighth grade.
+Specifically, these funds were meant to mitigate costs associated with mandated remote (virtual) or hybrid education for their children.
+The financial assistance was only intended to cover a portion of expenses.
+The Fund was not a loan and the funds do not need to be repaid.